PagerDuty/pd-cap-recipes/README.md

 The entire output produced by capistrano is logged to log/capistrano.log.

-### Assets

-When using the Rails 3.1 assets pipeline, we enhance the default capistrano task with two features.

-First, we only trigger an asset compillation when assets have changes.
-This is a huge time saver if you have a lot of assets.
-If you want to force the compilation of your assets, you can force it by setting the COMPILE_ASSETS environment variable to 'true'.
-You can also set the following capistrano variable:

-    set :always_compile_assets, true

-The other feature is pushing your assets to a CDN using rsync.
-You can enable this functionality by adding this line to your capistrano config:

-    set :asset_cdn_host, "<you_cdn_user>@<your_cdn_url>"

-You'll have to make sure that rsync can access your CDN without being prompter for a password.

 ### Benchmarking your deploys

 There's also a performance report printed at the end of every deploy to help you find slow tasks in your deployments and keep things snappy.